Jhongilp/webrtc-challenge/README.md

 ## UDP, WebSockets and WebRTC

 We can use WebSockets in the initial signaling stage.
-In this initial stage, we just stablish a connection between the users.
-It will be used as a medium to share the data needed to stablish a WebRTC connection.
-Once WebRTC is stablished, it transports its data over UDP.
+In this initial stage, we just establish a connection between the users.
+It will be used as a medium to share the data needed to establish a WebRTC connection.
+Once WebRTC is established, it transports its data over UDP.

 ## WebRTC steps